Tripura Public Service Commission

-Tripura Public Service Commission, publicly known as TPSC is a state government agency of Tripura state, constituted under the Article 315 for conducting civil services examinations and competitive examination purposes.
-The commission is responsible for recruitment to various civil services and departmental posts at state level.
+The Tripura Public Service Commission (TPSC) is a government agency of the state of Tripura, India, established as per Article 315 of the Constitution of India, for conducting recruitment of candidates for various state government jobs through competitive examinations.

 History

-TPSC came into existence after eight months when Tripura state was formed on 21 January 1972.
-After being served without its constitutional body for eight months, the commission came into existence on 30 October, 1972 under the Article 315, a provision of Constitution of India.
+TPSC came into existence eight months after the 21 January 1972 formation of Tripura state.
+After being served without its constitutional body for eight months, the commission came into existence on 30 October, 1972 under Article 315, a provision of Constitution of India.

 Functions

 State public service commission including TPSC are outlined by the Article 315.
-They perform several functions related to recruitment process to various civil service in its jurisdiction.
+They perform several functions related to recruitment process to various posts in its jurisdiction.
 It was mainly established to conduct competitive examinations.